davidgfnet/superfw-docs/content/docs/usermanual/troubleshooting.md

 _Built-in database_).
 The patches are auto-generated, so it is possible that they contain bugs.

+Try disabling the _In-game menu_.
+Some games are just not compatible with it.

 #### Slowness while playing

 Since Supercard has a slow cart memory, some games designed for faster